 To this day, we continue to kill Him.
 We’re worse than COVID-19.

 We kill Him every time we sin.
 The bible says Jesus will be back for a second coming because, well, why not?
 We need saving.
 Again.
 “Look, I am coming soon, and my reward is with me, to repay everyone as their deed deserves”.
 (Revelation 22:12).
 Hala!
 At the rate we’re going, that reward might turn into punishment.
-You think?
+What do you think?

 We can’t even follow the simple quarantine protocol of staying home.
 We curse at the president, the DOH, the senators, the local government leaders, and just about anyone who we deem incompetent in handling this health crisis.
 We call each other stupid because of disagreements.
 We give each other labels — DDS if you’re pro-Duterte, and Dilawan if you’re against him.
 We mock.
 We ridicule.
 We throw the proverbial stone.